HYDRAZINE SULFATE Overview Information

 - General weight loss and wasting associated with cancer.
-Developing research suggests that hydrazine sulfate might slow weight loss in some cancer patients.
+Early research suggests that hydrazine sulfate might slow weight loss in some cancer patients.

 - Hodgkin's disease (lymph cancer).
 Some research suggests that hydrazine sulfate might slow the progress of advanced Hodgkin's disease.

-- Brain cancer (neuroblastoma).
+- Nerve cancer (neuroblastoma).
 There is some evidence that hydrazine sulfate might prevent the growth of neuroblastoma.